arrahhal/todo-list/README.md

 ## Features

 - Create tasks, edit them, remove them, and add them to projects.
-- Responsive design for mobile devices (coming soon).
+- Responsive design for mobile devices.

 ## Technologies Used